nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </article>
 ```

-The `section` elements are direct descendants to the article and cannot occur anywhere in the page.
+The `section` elements are direct descendants of the article and cannot occur anywhere on the page.

 ### Section classes
 You typically want to define classes for the sections for styling purposes.
-These classes (and id's) can be defined explicitly after the section separator.
+These classes (and IDs) can be defined explicitly after the section separator.
 For example:

 ``` yaml